Asymptotic accuracy of the saddlepoint approximation for maximum likelihood estimation: Examples

-Thus the solutions of \eqref{y0K0's0}--\eqref{RateFunctionImplicitCriticalPoint} are $(s_0,\theta_0)=(0,y_0)$ with $y_0\in\R^{m\times 1}$ arbitrary, and we compute $H=-\tilde{\Sigma}$, which is negative definite as required by \eqref{RateFunctionImplicitHessianDefinite}.
+Thus the solutions of \eqref{y0K0's0}--\eqref{RateFunctionImplicitCriticalPoint} are $(s_0,\theta_0)=(0,y_0)$ with $y_0\in\R^{\xdim\times 1}$ arbitrary, and we compute $H=-\tilde{\Sigma}$, which is negative definite as required by \eqref{RateFunctionImplicitHessianDefinite}.
 The fact that $s_0=0$ indicates that, in the terminology of \refsubsubsect{WellSpecified}, this model is well-specified at the level of the mean for an arbitrary observed value $x=ny_0$.
 By the discussion in \refsubsubsect{WellSpecified}, to verify \eqref{RateFunctionImplicitHessianDefinite} it would also suffice to check that the gradient of the mapping $\theta\mapsto\E_\theta(Y_0)$ is non-singular, which is trivial since this is the identity mapping.
-In particular, the conclusions of Theorems~\ref{T:MLEerror}--\ref{T:SamplingMLE} apply.
-This is however no great surprise, given that the saddlepoint approximation is exact for the normal distribution and we can explicitly find $\hat{\theta}_\MLE(x,n)=\theta_\MLE(x,n)=x/n$. \end{example}
+Hence this model is fully identifiable at the level of the mean, and the conclusions of Theorems~\ref{T:MLEerror}--\ref{T:SamplingMLEWellSpecified} apply.
+Note in particular that the inferential uncertainty in this model decreases to zero in the limit $n\to\infty$: when $n$ is large, even a single observation of $X_\theta$ is highly informative for the value of the mean.